 Heroines Revisited makes a vital contribution to the ongoing discourse.

-The photographs are accompanied by three critical essays, from Kelly Wood, photographer and Associate Professor at Western University in the Department of Visual Arts; Paul Ugor, Assistant Professor in the Department of English at Illinois State University, Normal, Illinois, and Melora Koepke, award-winning journalist and broadcaster.
+The photographs are accompanied by three critical essays, from Kelly Wood, photographer and Associate Professor at Western University in the Department of Visual Arts; Paul Ugor, Assistant Professor in the Department of English at Illinois State University, Normal, Illinois, and Melora Koepke, award-winning journalist and broadcaster who currently teaches in the Geography department at Simon Fraser University.
 The volume concludes with an interview between the artist and Theresa Norris.

 The artist is donating all royalties from the sale of this book to the Elizabeth Fry Society of Greater Vancouver, a charity that supports vulnerable women and children at risk, involved in or impacted by the justice system.